Belarus–Poland border

-The Belarusian-Polish border is the state border between the Republic of Poland (EU member) and the Republic of Belarus (Union State).
+The Belarusian–Polish border is the state border between the Republic of Poland (EU member) and the Republic of Belarus (Union State).
 It has a total length of 398.6 km, 418 km or 416 km (sources vary).
 It starts from the triple junction of the borders with Lithuania in the north and stretches to the triple junction borders with Ukraine to the south.
 It is also part of the EU border with Belarus.
 The border runs along the administrative borders of two Voivodships Podlaskie and Lubelskie in the Polish side and Grodno and Brest Vobłasć in the Belarusian side.
-In the Polish side, the 246.93 km section is under the protection of the Podlaskie Border Guard Unit, while the 171.31 km section is in the operation area of the Bug River Border Guard Unit.
+In the Polish side, the 246.93 km section is under the protection of the Podlaski Border Guard Regional Unit, while the 171.31 km section is in the operation area of the Bug Border Guard Regional Unit.
 Border rivers (from north to south) are Czarna Hańcza, Wołkuszanka, Świsłocz, Narew, and Bug.

 History

-After the Soviet invasion of Poland in September 1939, the area of West Belarus was annexed into the Byelorussian Soviet Socialist Republic.
-Five new Voblasts were created: Baranavichy, Belostok, Brest, Pinsk, and Vialejka.
+After the Soviet invasion of Poland at the start of World War II in September 1939, the bulk of the northern half of eastern Poland (excluding Wilno), was annexed into the Byelorussian Soviet Socialist Republic as so-called Western Belorussia.
+Five new Voblasts were created: Baranavichy, Belostok, Brest, Pinsk, and Vilyeyka.

-In accordance with the Border Agreement between Poland and the USSR of 16 August 1945, 17 districts of Belastok Voblast of the BSSR including the city of Białystok and 3 districts of Brest Voblast, where a significant number of Belarusians lived, were transferred to Poland.
+In accordance with the Border Agreement between Poland and the USSR of 16 August 1945, 17 districts of Belastok Voblast of the BSSR including the city of Białystok and 3 districts of Brest Voblast were restored to Poland.

-Following the 1944 agreement on population exchange between Poland and Soviet Belarus, on November 25, 1945, an additional agreement was signed in Warsaw by representatives of the government of the Byelorussian Soviet Socialist Republic and the Government of the National Unity of the Republic of Poland on the registration and evacuation of the Belarusian population from the territory of Poland to the BSSR and Polish population from the BSSR to the territory of Poland.
-Announcements on registration and extension of the evacuation until June 1946 were posted in Białystok and within the Voivodship.
+Following the 1944 agreement on population exchange between Poland and Soviet Belarus, on 25 November 1945, an additional agreement was signed in Warsaw by representatives of the government of the Byelorussian Soviet Socialist Republic and the Government of the National Unity of the Republic of Poland on the registration and evacuation of the Belarusian population from the territory of Poland to the BSSR and Polish population from the BSSR to the territory of Poland.
+Announcements on registration and extension of the evacuation until June 1946 were posted in Białystok and within the Białystok Voivodeship.